How to Fly to Napa Sonoma Wine Country: Santa Rosa Airport

 As a bonus, Alaska Airlines’ “Wine Flies Free” program lets you take home up to one case (12 bottles) of wine as part of your free luggage allowance—as long as it’s packed in a protective shipping container.
 (Wine shippers are available at many local wineries and mailbox/shipping stores.)
 Just enter your mileage program number when you make your flight reservation, and the program activates automatically.

+Dallas direct to Wine Country flights resumes in July 2020 and could continue to be a seasonal route, depending on how travel numbers evolve during the pandemic.
 American’s Dallas to Napa Sonoma Wine Country direct flight means that now you can fly from Orlando to Napa Sonoma with one stop at DFW Airport in Dallas.
 If you’re flying from MIA Airport in Miami to Napa Sonoma Wine Country, simply connect in Dallas, Los Angeles or Phoenix and arrive directly into Santa Rosa Airport.
 To fly from JFK airport in New York or ORD in Chicago to Napa Sonoma, you can also connect in Dallas, Los Angeles and Phoenix, which might seem out of the way, but the connecting flight layovers (as of summer 2019) were very reasonable at 1-2 hours.
 That’s shorter than the drive time from San Francisco.